glitton/themes-example/README.md

-# Gatsby company
+# Gatsby Themes Example

-This is an example of how Gatsby would implement the multiple team problem at company.
-With the power gatsby-themes it's possible to accomplish what you want.
+This is an example of how Gatsby would implement an architecture where multiple teams can independently build and deploy portions of a website.
+With the power of gatsby-themes it's possible to accomplish this.

-In this example, I'm using a Monorepo to link all packages together. company wants a more manual release process where deploys need to go through Q&A. For that use case I would go for at least two repositories.
-One that contains the website (company.com) and another one that contains all packages that are owned by seperate teams.
-Splitting the package monorepo into smaller chunks is up to you, it depends how you want to work.
+In this example, I'm using a Monorepo to link all packages together.
+When a company needs to have an indepenent release process where deploys need to go through Q&A and such, this use case would use at least two independent repositories.
+The first contains the main website (company.com) and the second contains all packages that are owned by the individual teams.

+Splitting the package monorepo into smaller chunks is also possibl and will depend on how you want to your teams to work.

 ## Intro

-In this example I've created three sections:
+In this example there are three sections:

 - company.com
 - design-system